 Germplasm was obtained from different countries, regions and it consisted of 314 lines from CIAT Columbia, 75 lines from AfricaRice Centre and the local check Dourado precoce.
 The four experimental environments were blocks that had no P and N applied (N-& P-), P applied only (N-P+), N applied only (N+P-) and both N and P applied (N+P+).
 The source of N and P were inorganic fertilizers calcium ammonium nitrate (CAN) and triple super phosphate (TSP-(CaHPO4)-32.5%) respectively.
 The P and N were applied as basal applications in the designated block at the rate of 60 kg P ha-1 and 90 kg N ha-1.
 The P was applied as basal during sowing to ensure due to its immobility, it get mixed with soil and thus close to root zone for good root development for robust plant health.
 Nitrogen was applied in two splits each 45 kg N ha-1 at maximum tillering and at booting stage.
-The soil was sampled in the 0 to 30 cm top soil layer from the experimental blocks.
+The soil was sampled in the 0 to 30 cm topsoil layer from the experimental blocks.
 The sampling was in both diagonals at the four corners of the block, at the middle, between the corners, and between the middle of diagonals and corners making a total of 17 samples.
-These samples were analyzed separately and since they had almost the same values, these were composited and averaged.
+These samples were analyzed separately and since they had almost the same values, these were composed and averaged.
 The soil analysis was carried out at JomoKenyatta University of Agriculture and Technology (JKCUAT) and had the properties indicated in Table 1.

-The three hundred and ninety accessions were planted in an alpha lattice design arrangement as 30 x 13 replicated twice on 29th November, 2007.
+The three hundred and ninety accessions were planted in an alpha lattice design arrangement as 30 x 13 replicated twice on 29th November 2007.
 Inorganic fertilizer was applied to the block, while genotypes were sown in the block.
 The experimental plot was 0.75 m2 consisting of a population of 34 plants.
 The row to row and plant to plant spacing was 15 cm.
 Two seeds were sown per hill and later thinned to one.
 Normal cultural practices like thinning, weeding, undertaking supplementary irrigation, spraying against sucking pests, birds scaring and harvesting were carried out manually.

 Data collection